alt-javascript/logger/README.md

 <a name="intro">Introduction</a>
 --------------------------------
-A simple configurable logging facade for javascript, using the popular [config](https://www.npmjs.com/package/config) package interface.
+A simple configurable logging facade for JavaScript, using the popular [config](https://www.npmjs.com/package/config) package interface.

 <a name="usage">Usage</a>